2030 Agenda for Sustainable Development

 National governments have the primary responsibility for the implementation of the SDGs and must take the lead by establishing national plans.
 This effort was already visible in the development of the Shared Growth and Development Agenda II.
 The UN will continue to provide the needed technical support to its development partners including public sector institutions for the realisation of the goals.

 The official launch of the SDGs in Ghana in February 2016 by then-President John Dramani Mahama demonstrates Ghana’s commitment to enable public understanding of and support for the SDGs in the country.
-In 2016, Mahama acted as Co-chair of a group of 16 Eminent Advocates for the SDGs, appointed by then-Secretary-General Ban Ki-moon, with the aim to raise awareness and spur momentum and commitment to achieve the SDGs.
-The move highlights the significant role Ghana plays as a leader, especially in Africa, for the attainment of the SDGs on the continent.
+In 2016, Mahama acted as Co-chair of a group of 16 Eminent Advocates for the SDGs, appointed by then-Secretary-General Ban Ki-moon.
+In 2017, UN Secretary-General António Guterres appointed President Nana Akufo-Addo to co-chair the group of SDG Advocates.
+The group's aim is to raise awareness and spur momentum and commitment to achieve the SDGs.
+The appointments highlight the significant role Ghana plays as a leader, especially in Africa, for the attainment of the SDGs on the continent.

 The National Development Planning Commission (NDPC) is the lead national public sector institution for integrating the SDGs in national development plans, as well as regional development agendas such as Agenda 2063.
 This requires the support of development partners, the United Nations and the citizenry to foster growth and development.